MackeyJackson/BattleShipPythonGame/README.md

 # BattleShipPythonGame
-A Battle Ship Game utelising Pygame
+A Battle Ship Game utelising Python and the Pygame module